On the non-ergodic convergence rate of an inexact augmented Lagrangian framework for composite convex programming: Introduction

+{Assumption A1 is the strong duality assumption and assumption A2 is made in the paper mainly for the ease of presentation.
+In fact, for problem \eqref{problemcouple} arising from many applications of interest such as machine learning, statistics, and signal processing, we often can easily find a bounded set $\X$ such that the solution of problem \eqref{problemcouple} lies in $\X.$ Therefore, we can restrict the definition of $g(x)$ over this bounded set.
+Let us take the following basis pursuit problem in compressed sensing as an example:

+which is a special case of problem \eqref{problemcouple} with $f(x)=0$ and $g(x)=\|x\|_1.$ We can restrict the definition of $\|x\|_1$ over the bounded domain where $\hat x$ is any point satisfying $A\hat x=b.$} {It is worth remarking that problem \eqref{problemsmooth} has been considered in the existing papers such as \cite{necoara14siamopt,lan2015iteration,necoara152} and they all assumed that the set $\cal X$ {is} convex and compact.}

-In this paper, we propose a new IAL framework (see Algorithm \ref{alg:cgal}) for solving problem \eqref{problemcouple}, where the AL subproblem is approximately solved until a point $x^{k+1}$ is found such that {Here $\nabla \hat f_{\beta}(x;\lambda)$ is the gradient of $\hat f_{\beta}(x;\lambda)$ with respect to $x$.} The termination condition \eqref{violationcgal} in our proposed IAL framework is weaker and (potentially) easier to check\footnote{{To check whether $x^{k+1}$ satisfies \eqref{violationcgal} or not, we only need to solve the convex optimization problem on the left-hand side of \eqref{violationcgal}, which can be solved exactly or to a high precision in time (essentially) linear in the size of the input for many $g(x);$ see \cite{thesiscndg}.
-In contrast, it is generally hard to check whether $x^{k+1}$ satisfies \eqref{neseta} or not (because $x(\lambda^k)$ is unknown).}} than \eqref{neseta} in most of the existing IAL frameworks/methods. {We establish the global convergence of the proposed IAL framework under the assumption that the sequence $\left\{\eta_k\right\}$ in \eqref{violationcgal} is summable; see Theorem \ref{thm-convergence}.
-Moreover, we show, in Theorems \ref{thm-rate} and \ref{thm-rate-global}, the non-ergodic convergence rate (under weaker conditions than that in \cite{lan2015iteration}) for the proposed IAL framework, which reveals how the error in solving the AL subprblem affects the convergence rate.}
+The contribution of this paper is {twofold}.
+First, we propose a new IAL framework (see Algorithm \ref{alg:cgal}) for solving problem \eqref{problemcouple}, where the AL subproblem is approximately solved until a point $x^{k+1}$ is found such that {Here $\nabla \hat f_{\beta}(x;\lambda)$ is the gradient of $\hat f_{\beta}(x;\lambda)$ with respect to $x$.} The termination condition \eqref{violationcgal} in our proposed IAL framework is weaker and (potentially) easier to check than \eqref{neseta} in most of the existing IAL frameworks/methods. {More specifically, {to check whether $x^{k+1}$ satisfies \eqref{violationcgal} or not, we only need to solve the convex optimization problem on the left-hand side of \eqref{violationcgal}, which can be solved exactly or to a high precision in time (essentially) linear to the size of the input for many $g(x)$ such as the $\ell_1$-norm and the nuclear norm; see more examples in \cite{thesiscndg}.
+In contrast, it is generally hard to check whether $x^{k+1}$ satisfies \eqref{neseta} or not (because $x(\lambda^k)$ is unknown).}} Second, {we establish the global convergence of the proposed IAL framework under the assumption that the sequence $\left\{\eta_k\right\}$ in \eqref{violationcgal} is summable; see Theorem \ref{thm-convergence}.
+We also show, in Theorems \ref{thm-rate} and \ref{thm-rate-global}, the non-ergodic convergence rate (under weaker conditions than that in \cite{lan2015iteration}) for the proposed IAL framework, which reveals how the error in solving the AL subproblem affects the convergence rate.}